grandtmason/static-astro-demo/SOURCE_POLICY.md

 These rules apply to every article added to any `pillars/[slug].json` file, checked by re-reading the draft against this list before finalizing.

+## Cross-Plant Repetition Check

+Before finalising any article, it must be checked against previously written articles in the same category across other plants, not just checked for internal quality in isolation.

+Specifically prohibited:
+1. **Reused opening sentence structures.** No two articles in the same category, across any plants, may share the same opening clause shape (e.g. "For most of its [X] history, [plant] has been marketed/positioned as...").
+2. **Reused rhetorical devices.** If one plant's article sets up a "modest reputation, then new research changes the picture" framing, that same framing cannot be reused as the opening device for another plant's article in the same category.
+3. **Reused phrase pairs.** Distinctive phrase combinations (e.g. "caffeine-free, antioxidant-rich alternative") should not appear verbatim across multiple plants' articles unless the underlying fact is genuinely identical and unavoidable (e.g. a specific compound name).

+Before writing a new article, the specific opening sentence and overall structural approach of the most recently written article in the same category should be checked, and a genuinely different structure and opening used.

 ## Language Standard

 All pillar articles, and all site copy generally, must be written in UK English (South African usage).
 This means: